Roewe Marvel X: Rising Marvel R

 The Rising Marvel R was unveiled as a concept car in May 2020, and the production version debuted during the 2020 Guangzhou Auto Show in November 2020.
 The Marvel R is the first car to feature Roewe's new R logo and the first product in the R-Line, followed by the Roewe R ER6 which is based on the Roewe i6 and would be available on the market first.

 The Marvel R retains the overall shape of the Marvel X but gets a reworked front and rear for cleaner electric vehicle looks and aerodynamics.
 Roewe has co-developed the Marvel R with Huawei and the electronic system is built on the Barong 5000 technology platform equipped with V2X smart travel tech and creates a 5G smart cockpit.
-SAIC Motor Corporation, the parent company of Rising Auto, has been cooperating with Huawei since December 2018.
+SAIC Motor, the parent company of Rising Auto, has been cooperating with Huawei since December 2018.

 In March 2021, it was announced that the vehicle will be sold as the MG Marvel R in the European market.
-The MG Marvel R features a sizeable trunk, 19.4-inch portrait touch screen, 0 to 100 km/h in 4.9 seconds and top speed of 200 km/h.
+The MG Marvel R features a sizeable boot, 19.4-inch portrait touchscreen, 0 to 100 km/h in 4.9 seconds and top speed of 200 km/h.